Access Frequently Asked Questions (FAQs)

 Covered CA customers would need to contact their assigned provider directly to inquire on coverage.
 The provider contact information can be found online at Health Plan Websites.

-You can check the available benefits as well as change your PIN on your EBT card by visiting the EBT Customer website or by calling the Toll Free Customer Service number that is on the back of your card: 1-877-328-9677 (TTY:1-800-735-2929) or visit one of our Family Resource Centers.
-Additionally you can call Access at (866) 262-9881 where a live agents are available to provide you with your balance Monday - Friday 8:00am to 5:00pm.
+You can check the available benefits as well as change your PIN on your EBT card by visiting the EBT Customer website or by calling the Toll Free Customer Service number that is on the back of your card: 1-877-328-9677 (TTY:1-800-735-2929) (Available 24/7) or visit one of our Family Resource Centers.

 CalWORKs recipients are eligible to participate in the Welfare-to-Work (WTW) Program.
 Supportive services, such as child care, transportation payments, and/or work-related expenses, are available to those who participate in WTW.
 For more information, visit the WTW website.